-The iPhone SE puts the power of an iPhone 6S into a smaller, more compact body similar to that of an iPhone 5.
-Despite this merger of older design and newer hardware, the iPhone SE is a competent smartphone, and a great entry point for those new — or returning — to Apple’s iOS.
+The iPhone SE takes the power of the iPhone 6S and places it into a smaller, more compact body that’s reminiscent of the iPhone 5.
+Despite merging an older design with newer hardware, the SE is a competent smartphone, and a great entry point for those new — or returning — to Apple’s iOS.
 Find out what it can do with our bite-sized iPhone SE tips and tricks.
 However, not everyone has had a frustration-free experience with their device.
-Here are some common problems iPhone SE users have reported having, and the various workarounds and fixes for them.
+Here are some common problems SE users have reported having, and the various workarounds and fixes for them.

 Problem: Won’t connect to iTunes

-Some new iPhone SE owners have reported being unable to connect to iTunes with the smartphone, or that iTunes doesn’t recognize it.
+Some iPhone SE owners have reported being unable to connect to iTunes with the smartphone, or that iTunes doesn’t recognize it.
 Users are getting the message, “The iPhone cannot be used because it requires a newer version of iTunes.
 Go to www.itunes.com to download the latest version of iTunes.”
 This was first reported on last April, and has persisted until now.

-- Make sure you’re using the latest version of iTunes: 12.5.4.
-Apple updated the software in March, adding sync support for the iPhone SE and iPad Pro starting with iTunes version 12.5.4.
+- Make sure you’re using the latest version of iTunes: 12.5.5 at the time of writing.
+Apple added sync support for the iPhone SE and iPad Pro starting with iTunes version 12.5.4.
 Windows users need to have Windows 7 or later to use the latest version of iTunes, while Mac users need to have OS X version 10.8.5 or later.

 - If the problem persists after updating iTunes, Apple has a helpful guide explaining what to do in the event that iTunes doesn’t recognize your iOS device.